Wenxl3/CBME/Simulation/Main/ReadMe.md

-# R scripts for the main manuscript.
+# R scripts for the main manuscript
 This R scripts to conduct simulation experiments and generate all figures and tables in the main manuscript.

 ## Files: